 Lucille Contreras, CEO and Founder of Texas Tribal Buffalo Project.

-The American Iyanee'/Bison that once ruled the southern Texas plains, reached near extinction near the end of the 19th century.
-Traditionally the Iyanne were not only a source of food, shelter, clothing, medicine, tools and other living essentials but also through natural behavior improve soil health, promote bio diversity and plant growth.
+The American Iyane’e/Bison which once ruled the southern Texas plains, reached near extinction near the end of the 19th century.
+Traditionally the Iyane’e were not only a source of spirituality, food, shelter, clothing, medicine, tools, and other living essentials but also through natural behavior improved soil health, and promoted biodiversity, and plant growth.
 Recently, Bison have experienced a comeback, as Lipan Apache women we are interested in providing a resurgence of a native life that promotes health and vitality to the land and people, providing space where Tribal people living on indigenous Texas Tribal lands, can RECONNECT with our Buffalo relatives and live in balance with nature.

 What is a Regenerative Herd?